Solar-Powered Cars: Still a Concept

 Cars, Planes and the Environment

 The transportation sector makes life as we know it possible.
-Personal vehicles and large trucks, public transportation, airplanes, freight trains, ships and barges all burn gasoline and other fossil-fuels.
-It is no wonder then that transportation is the source of 31 percent of all U.S. CO2 emissions.
+Personal vehicles and large trucks, public transportation, airplanes, freight trains, ships and barges all burn gasoline and other fossil fuels.
+It is no wonder then that transportation is the source of 29 percent of all U.S. greenhouse gas emissions.
 Emitting significant amounts of CO2 into the air is contributing to climate change and it is critical now for the U.S., one of the world’s top CO2 emitters, to take actions that reduce vehicle emissions and the nation’s dependence on oil.
-As the demand for transportation increases in coming years, the need to replace gasoline-powered engines with clean, renewable energy will become increasingly important.
+As the demand for transportation increases in the coming years, the need to replace gasoline-powered engines with clean, renewable energy will become increasingly important.
 By using EVs that emit far less or even zero emissions, the U.S. can help make a true impact on climate change.

 A typical passenger vehicle emits approximately 4.7 metric tons of carbon dioxide annually while a vehicle that operates exclusively on electricity does not emit any tailpipe emissions.

-With less than 5 percent of the world’s population, the United States has one-fourth of the world’s automobiles.
+With less than five percent of the world’s population, the United States has one-fourth of the world’s automobiles.

 The U.S. uses 28 percent of its total energy annually to transport people and goods from one place to another.

-Cars, motorcycles, trucks, and buses drove nearly 3 trillion miles in the U.S.—more than driving to the Sun and back 16,000 times.
+Cars, motorcycles, trucks, and buses drove nearly three trillion miles in the U.S. annually—more than driving to the Sun and back 16,000 times.